 03 Nov 15

-Portland Nurseries, a Huddersfield based group of 4 day nurseries, held their Annual Training Day and Review on Tuesday 3rd November.
-Over 100 staff from the four nurseries came together at the Textile Centre of Excellence to enhance and develop their childcare practice for the future and reflect on the year past.
+On Tuesday 3rd November we held our Annual Training Day and Review at the Textile Centre of Excellence to enhance and develop the childcare practice of our 107 strong staff team and reflect on the year past.

 16 Oct 15